🌪️ My new book is available now! Get your copy.

 Headlines after the storm gripped the entire nation.
 It would take days before a final death and injury tally was recorded.

-A new book about the Great Tri-State Tornado of 1925 is coming on July 15, 2024.
+A new book about the Great Tri-State Tornado of 1925 is out now.

 On March 18, 1925 an incredibly rare tornado of unimaginable size, scope, speed, and power stormed over Missouri, Illinois, and Indiana.
 Covering 219 miles in 3.5 hours at an average speed of 62 MPH, 19 communities in 13 counties were nearly or completely obliterated within seconds.

 The Tri-State Tornado was massive, at over 3/4 of a mile wide on average, with some accounts at 1 mile wide.
-It reached a top of speed of 73 MPH forward motion with winds believed to be in excess of 300 MPH at times.
+It reached a top speed of 73 MPH forward motion with winds believed to be in excess of 250 MPH at times.
 What was described then as “The Great American Tornado” is now known as the Tri-State Tornado of 1925.

 This single tornado holds numerous records for: